 How do you clean and maintain soapstone counters?

 Low maintenance is the name of the game with soapstone.
 Soapstone's nonporous quality makes it bacteria resistant, so harsh cleaners are not needed.
-Simple soap and water cleaning is all that's recommended.
+Soap and water are all that's recommended.

 If there is one maintenance issue with soapstone, it may be its softness and susceptibility to scratches and nicks.
 You can protect the surface by using cutting boards.
 And the good news is that user-caused imperfections generally can be removed, as mentioned above, with a quick sandpaper buffing.
 No professional repairs required.

 Above: An architectural-grade, mineral-oiled darkened soapstone counter and apron sink.
-Image via M. Teixeira Soapstone
+Photograph via M. Teixeira Soapstone

 How much does soapstone cost?